NHQ/mnist10k/readme.md

 # mnist 10k

-this a snapshot from works in progress
+This is a micro-framework for neural nets (dense, recurrent, conv) written from base matrix operations using tensorflow.

-100% prediction of 10K mnist samples may be attained with this example
+97% prediction of 10K mnist samples may be attained with this example, which uses a relatively small network (see below)

+100% overfitting also possible AMA

 * [install](#install)
 * [network](#network)